-COURSE TITLE: PREVENTION AND CARE OF SPORTS RELATED INJURIES Grades 10-12; 1 credit; 18 weeks
+COURSE TITLE: PREVENTION AND CARE OF SPORTS RELATED INJURIES

 COURSE DESCRIPTION: This course provides the student with a background in athletic training and basic health care.
 The course emphasizes injury prevention, first responder management daily for athletic injuries and skills to fulfill the activities of daily living.
 Students will be able in one semester to complete the requirements to become a student athletic trainer.